University of Texas at Austin Marine Science Institute

-The University of Texas Marine Science Institute (UTMSI) is part of the University of Texas at Austin but is located in Port Aransas, Texas.
+The University of Texas at Austin Marine Science Institute (UTMSI) is a research institute located in Port Aransas, Texas, and affiliated with the University of Texas at Austin.

 Founded in 1941, UTMSI currently has 15 faculty members and 35 graduate students.
 Notable alumni include Nancy Rabalais.
 Facilities on the main campus include wet and dry lab space, a wildlife rehabilitation "keep", dormitories, boat storage, and offices.
 UTMSI has received funding appropriated by the Texas State Legislature since 1971.
 In 2021, these funds totaled approximately $4.5 million.

 History

 UTMSI was established in 1941 and counts Gordon Gunter and Howard T. Odum among its notable former directors.

 Although the modern day fleet consists entirely of small watercraft, from 1971 - 2006 UTMSI operated an 80 ft research vessel, the R/V Longhorn.

 In 2011, UTMSI expanded with the addition of a new Estuarine Research Center which is part of the National Estuarine Research Reserve program.
 UTMSI together with the Estuarine Research Center operates the Bay Education Center in Rockport, Texas.

 In 2017, UTMSI suffered $45 million in damages due to Hurricane Harvey.

 In 2017, a new site of the Long Term Ecological Research Network was founded with UTMSI scientists as principal investigators.